Khalid Abdul Rahim

 Khalid Mohammed Abdulrahim (Arabic: خالد محمد عبد الرحيم; born 1962) is a Bahraini business magnate and construction tycoon is the founder and chairman of KAR group of companies.
 The focal point of this business group is Cebarco Bahrain, a building construction and civil engineering company.
 Projects completed by the company include Bahrain International Circuit, Yas Marina Circuit, Bahrain City Centre, the Sheikh Isa bin Salman Library and Conference Centre, Citibank Headquarters, King Hamad Highway and Bahrain Chamber of Commerce.

 Biography

 Khalid Abdulrahim was born in Manama in 1962.
-In 1979, he went to the US to attend St Edwards University in Austin at Texas.
+In 1979, he went to the US to attend St. Edward's University in Austin at Texas.
 After obtaining his degree Abdulrahim joined his family business in 1986, and not long after he started his own civil engineering company named "Cebarco Bahrain SPC."

 Khalid's completed further studies at Glasgow Caledonian University while engaged in construction projects in Bahrain; the Formula 1 Grand Prix circuit which had to be completed in 16 months.
 It was completed on time.